alisherk/advancedreact2/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Description

+This is repo contains client and server dirs.
+This is primary for learning react and redux with the concept of middleware and making asynchronous requests.
+The server contains auth APIs using passport and jwt as well as local login that you can make a call to from React.
+Client has been bootsrapped with creat-react-app and contains all commands found below

 ## Available Scripts

+In the server directory, you can run npm run dev to start a local server.

-In the project directory, you can run:
+In the client directory, you can run:

 ### `npm start`